skip to main content

 • any witnesses called by either party

-The Chair will be responsible for writing to all parties no later than 14 calendar days in advance of the hearing and requesting written statements to be shared 7 calendar days before.
+The Chair will be responsible for writing to all parties no later than 14 calendar days before the hearing and for requesting written statements to be shared 7 calendar days before the hearing.
 The Grievance notification form will be copied to the manager presenting the case.

 All grievance hearing outcomes will be confirmed in writing to the employee and their representative within 7 calendar days of the hearing, using the Stage 1 individual or collective grievance outcome letter.